nenick/AndroidAppDevelopment/README.md

 * run-tests.sh execute all test variants
 * run-tests-fast.sh execute just the robolectric tests
 * run-tests-travis.sh do all steps necessary for full automatic builds, like install custom dependencies

+# Some notes

+The base example is copied from https://github.com/android10/Android-CleanArchitecture I have only combined this with my favourite development tools and test setup.